TotallyInformation/node-red-contrib-uibuilder/docs/walkthrough1.md

    You should see several messages listed there.
 If you check, you will see that they all come from the second output port of the uibuilder node.

    That port outputs uibuilder _control_ messages.
-The messages tell you where they came from, either the server (the uibuilder node itself) or the client and what they represent ("Client Connect" and "Ready for Content").
+The messages tell you where they came from, either the server (the uibuilder node itself) or the client and what they represent ("Client Connect" for example).
-   You will also see a property called `cacheControl` with a value of "REPLAY".
-This can be wired back to the uibuilder input and used to send cached data when a new client connects
+   You will also see a bunch of other properties that tell you things about the connected client browser tab.
-   (or an existing client reloads the page).

    Note that the top output port on the uibuilder node outputs messages from your client(s).
 There is a helper function in the uibuilder client library: `uibuilder.send({...})` that sends a message back to Node-RED.
 The message must be structured the same as a Node-RED message.
 That is to say that it must be a JavaScript object containing properties with values.
 For example: `{ "payload": "Message from the client", "topic": "mymessage" }`.
 See below for more information on working with the front-end code.